hhvm/user-documentation/guides/hack/03-types/07-int.md

 @@ int-examples/leap-year-test.php @@

 When called, function `is_leap_year` takes one argument, of type `int`, and returns a value of type `bool`.
-(A year is a leap year if it is a multiple of 4 but not a multiple of 100---for example, 1700, 1800, and 1900 were *not* leap years---or it's a multiple of 400.
+(A year is a leap year if it is a multiple of 4 but not a multiple of 100&mdash;for example, 1700, 1800, and 1900 were *not* leap years&mdash;or it's a multiple of 400.
 Some redundant grouping parentheses have been added to aid readability.)

 The bitwise AND operator, `&`, and the remainder operator, `%`, require operands of type `int`.